-We and our Advisers entered into conditional income incentive fee waiver agreements (the "2016-2017 Conditional Income Incentive Fee Waiver Agreements"), most recently on January 31, 2018, pursuant to which, for a period from January 1, 2016 through December 31, 2017, our Advisers could waive the "subordinated incentive fee on income," as such term is defined in the Investment Advisory Agreement, upon the occurrence of any event that, in our Advisers' sole discretion, causes such waiver to be deemed necessary.
-The 2016-2017 Conditional Income Incentive Fee Waiver Agreements may require us to repay our Advisers for previously waived reimbursement of Expense Support Payments or waived base management fees or incentive fees under certain circumstances and to the extent eligible for repayment.
+We and our Advisers entered into conditional income incentive fee waiver agreements (the "2016-2018 Conditional Income Incentive Fee Waiver Agreements"), most recently on March 4, 2019, pursuant to which, for a period from January 1, 2016 through December 31, 2018, our Advisers would waive payments in respect of the "subordinated incentive fee on income," as such term is defined in the Investment Advisory Agreement, upon the occurrence of any event that, in our Advisers' sole discretion, causes such waiver to be deemed necessary.
+The 2016-2018 Conditional Income Incentive Fee Waiver Agreements may require us to repay previously waived reimbursement of Expense Support Payments or base management fees or incentive fees previously waived by the Advisers under certain circumstances and to the extent eligible for repayment.
 Previously waived fees and Expense Support Payments are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver or Expense Support Payment.
-Thus, in any quarter where a surplus exists, that surplus will be available, subject to approval of the board of directors, to reimburse waived fees and Expense Support Payments as follows:
+Thus, in any quarter where a surplus exists and the conditions described below are satisfied, the surplus will be available, subject to approval of the board of directors, to reimburse waived fees and Expense Support Payments as follows:

-- First, to reimburse Expense Support Payments, beginning with the earliest year eligible for reimbursement; and - Second, to reimburse all waived fees, beginning with the earliest year eligible for reimbursement
+- First, to reimburse Expense Support Payments, beginning with the earliest expenses eligible for reimbursement; - Second, to reimburse all waived fees, beginning with the earliest fees eligible for reimbursement.